 We have incurred operating losses since our inception and expect to incur net losses and negative cash flow for the foreseeable future.

-We incurred net losses of approximately \$3.3 million and approximately \$3.7 million for the years ended December 31, 2002 and 2001, respectively.
-As of December 31, 2002 and December 31, 2001, our accumulated deficit was approximately \$29.5 million and approximately \$26.2 million, respectively.
+We incurred a net loss of approximately \$5.3 million and approximately \$3.3 million for the years ended December 31, 2003 and 2002, respectively.
+As of December 31, 2003 and December 31, 2002, our accumulated deficit was approximately \$34.8 million and approximately \$29.5 million, respectively.
 We expect to continue to incur significant operating expenditures.
-However we do not foresee significant capital expenditures in the near future, other than as discussed herein.
 We will need to generate significant revenues to achieve and maintain profitability.